-If there is a written lease, it may say how much notice a tenant needs to give the landlord before they can move out of the apartment.
-As Texas law does not say how much notice must be given to a landlord if the lease is not a month-to-month lease, it will depend on the terms of the agreement between the landlord and the tenant.
+If there is a written lease, it may say how far in advance a tenant needs to notify the landlord before they can move out of the apartment.
+Texas law does not say how much notice must be given to a landlord if the lease is not a month-to-month lease.
+The amount of notice will depend on the terms of the agreement between the landlord and the tenant.

 According to Section 91.001 of the Texas Property Code, a month-to-month lease may be ended by either the tenant or the landlord.
 Once they notify the other party, the tenancy ends on whichever of the following is later:

-A different length of notice (or no notice at all) is required if both landlord and tenant have signed a statement agreeing to different terms.
+A different length of notice is required if both landlord and tenant have signed a statement agreeing to different terms.
+This could include no notice at all.

-If a tenant wants to move out early and break their lease for a reason other than one listed in the "Statutory Rights to Terminate a Lease" box below, they continue to owe the landlord rent under the lease until a new tenant can be found.
+If a tenant wants to move out early and break their lease for a reason other than one listed in the "Statutory Rights to Terminate a Lease" box below, they continue to owe the landlord rent under the lease.
+They only stop owing rent once the lease ends or a new tenant is found.

-Section 91.006 of the Texas Property Code describes a "landlord's duty to mitigate damages," which means that a landlord must try to find a new tenant and help reduce the amount of rent the former tenant owes under the lease.
+Section 91.006 of the Texas Property Code describes a "landlord's duty to mitigate damages."
+This means that a landlord must try to find a new tenant and help reduce the amount of rent the former tenant owes under the lease.
 A condition of a lease that says that a landlord does not have duty to mitigate damages is void under this law.

 A landlord must use "objectively reasonable efforts" to find a replacement tenant that is "suitable under the circumstances."
 They are not required to just take "any willing tenant."
 (Austin Hill County Realty, Inc. v.
 Palisades Plaza, Inc., 948 S.W.2d 293).

-If a landlord can't find a new tenant or the security deposit does not cover the rent that the tenant owed, the landlord may send the tenant's debt to collections or sue them over the unpaid rent.
-Actions like these can make it more difficult to rent in the future, so a tenant should be very careful when making a decision to end a lease early.
+Sometimes a landlord can't find a new tenant or the security deposit does not cover the rent that the tenant owed.
+In these cases, the landlord may send the tenant's debt to collections or sue them over the unpaid rent.
+Actions like these can make it more difficult to rent in the future.
+A tenant should be very careful when making a decision to end a lease early.

 Texas statutes do not specifically mention "reletting fees."
 However, courts have generally found that landlords can charge "reasonable" fees to relet a property.
 The Tenants' Rights Handbook [PDF] from the Texas Young Lawyers Association and the State Bar explains: